 Understanding FMCSA Hours of Service Regulations

 FMCSA Hours of Service rules aim to stop driver fatigue, a big cause of trucking accidents.
 They set limits on how long a driver can be on duty.
 These rules are detailed and aim to keep roads safe while moving goods efficiently.
+When companies ignore these rules, they may face legal consequences.
+Learn how trucking companies can be held liable for driver negligence when fatigue-related violations lead to accidents.

 The 11-Hour Driving Limit Explained